top of page

 DOCTORAL STUDENT

-Melissa is a third-year doctoral student in Clinical Psychology at MSU.
+Melissa is a fourth-year doctoral student in Clinical Psychology at MSU.

 Dissertation topic: Using qualitative data from families of color to understand their perspectives of social anxiety, cultural factors, and barriers to treatment.